7054 - 進階設計專題(二):仿生學與設計 英授 Taught in English

 Thematic design projects should go beyond familiar approaches and make a substantial improvement in learning from the first semester of READ Lab’s Future Cities and Studio Culture.
 Students are expected to identify unique leverage points for design changes, and demonstrate how Biomimicry Design can lead to new, novel, and or a more effective design solutions.
 Test and proof of design concepts (the DFTs) are necessary to be incorporated in the final presentation of the learning outcome for the READ LAB projects.

-This module aims to synergise innovative design thematics by introducing a definitive Biomimicry Design as the sustainability method.
+This module aims to synergise innovative design themes by introducing a definitive Biomimicry Design as the sustainability method.
 Ethos, Re-connect (nature) and Emulation will take in "i-Sites" practice in the nature.
 Students will learn to formulate design conditions conducive to life.
 Such conditions form the core learning value in Biomimicry's 'Life's Principles' (LPs) effecting on sustainability and libable design.
 Students are expected to consider spending time in the nature while contemplating application of LPs for urban resilience design.
 Biomimicry design challenges for adaptability, recovery, leverage-design and de-coupling design innovation will be tested.

 Thematic design projects should go beyond familiar approaches and make a substantial improvement in learning from the first semister of READ Lab’s Future Cities and Studio Culture.
 Students are expected to identify unique leverage points for design changes, and demonstrate how Biomimicry Design can lead to new, novel, and or a more effective design solutions.
 Test and proof of design concepts (the DFTs) are necessary to be incorporated in the final presentation of the learning outcome for the READ LAB projects.